 The folio “Artists in the Archive: Community” consists of twenty-four, 15”x11”, collage prints on 140lb Canson cold press watercolor paper in an edition of 5, plus one A/P. The folio is presented in an archival box with a label, a guide and a numbered title page signed by the curator.
 One set of folios is in the collection of the Henry Sheldon Museum.
 Another set is included in Kolaj Institute’s archive.
 The three remaining folios are available for sale with the proceeds going to support the mission of Kolaj Institute.
 The folio is also available as a traveling exhibition.
 Please send an email to inquire about purchasing folio.

-In Fall 2022 and Spring 2023, Kolaj Institute is presenting a series of Kolaj LIVE Online events in partnership with the Henry Sheldon Museum’s Stewart-Swift Research Center as part of the exhibition, “Artists in the Archive”.
+In Fall 2022 through Spring 2023, Kolaj Institute is presenting a series of Kolaj LIVE Online events in partnership with the Henry Sheldon Museum’s Stewart-Swift Research Center as part of the exhibition, “Artists in the Archives”.
 On the occasion of the 50th anniversary of the Stewart-Swift Research Center, the Henry Sheldon Museum of Vermont History invited an international network of collage artists to engage with historic material in the archive and to create a folio of collage prints that reflect on the idea of community in a 21st century world.

 Kolaj LIVE Online is a series of virtual programs in the form of forums, panels, workshops, artist talks, studio visits, and other activities that allow people to come together, learn and talk about collage, and connect in real time to the collage community.
 Our goal is to bring the community together in a spirit of mutual support and fellowship.